tomchadwin/tom.chadw.in/_posts/2019-06-07-AWalkWithoutMax.md

 Across the stream, the path flattens out, as it gently curves round to the left.
 This is more traditional forest pathwork, not the ageless sunken path we just descended.
-But to right, a fork slopes sharply down.
+But to the right, a fork slopes sharply down.

 We must have walked on past this fork hundreds of times, but one day, taking a break from over-cheerful enthusiasm from a software trainer, we turned right.